88-Pallav/git-intermediate/README.md

 c1 -----> c2 -----> c3
                         Branch_B

-All commits are added witha c'mon ancestor commits
+All commits are added with a c'mon ancestor commits

 // The merge commit